mingster/riben.life/web/doc/NOTIFICATION/UI-DESIGN-NOTIFICATION.md

 - Only shows templates for the current store (or global templates)
 - Store admins can create/edit store-specific templates
-- Cannot edit global templates (read-only)
+- Store admins can edit global templates - when edited, saves as store's own copy
 - Filter by template type
 - Filter by global vs store-specific